integralcloudsolutions/integralcloudsolutions.com/index.md

 ## Anything to show at all?

-We try to open-source things when possible.
+We try to open-source things when possible, however under our customer's name.
 Check us out on [github](https://github.com/integralcloudsolutions).